forester-bt/forester/CONTRIBUTING.md

 To make sure no regressions were introduced, all tests should be run before sending a pull request.
 The following command can be run to test Alacritty:

-Additionally if there's any functionality included which would lend itself to additional testing, new tests should be added.
+Additionally, if there's any functionality included which would lend itself to additional testing, new tests should be added.
 These can either be in the form of Rust tests using the `#[test]` annotation.